shotstack/christmas-demo-2020/README.md

 and AWS Lambda.
 To understand more about the Serverless Framework and how to set everything up consult the documentation: https://serverless.com/framework/docs/providers/aws/

+Lambda deployment uses a centralised S3 bucket which must be created first and the .env variable `SERVERLESS_DEPLOYMENT_BUCKET_PREFIX` must be set.
+The serverless region is appended to the bucket prefix.
+The final deployment bucket will look something like: my-serverless-deploys-ap-southeast-2

 To deploy to AWS Lambda (from the _api_ directory):

 ```bash